Difegue/TVC-16/content/042-lrr-holopin.md

 LANraragi v.0.8.9 just came out [today!](https://github.com/Difegue/LANraragi/releases/tag/v.0.8.90)
 It's a surprisingly packed release with **10** different people having worked on it, which is certainly a record as far as any OSS software I made goes.
+We finally have ComicInfo.xml support now!
+Alongside a few other nice improvements to search.

 It's uncommon for me to get that many PRs...
 The LRR [free sticker promo](https://github.com/Difegue/LANraragi#make-a-pr-get-stickers) has been a thing for a long time now, but most contributors don't take advantage of it.
 Since my sticker designs are objectively the coolest<sup id="ref-1">[*](#note-1)</sup>, it can only be because people are too kind and don't want me to pay for all that postage!
 Such acts of kindness go straight to my kokoro...